 Seedling pests and other pests can often be avoided or their impact reduced by using fertilizer to encourage rapid crop growth and good plant health .
 Given the tendency for slow seedling growth in no-till or reduced-tillage systems, modifications in fertility regimens may be beneficial.
 However, in a tillage study, applications of different rates of fertilizer had no effect on pest densities in sorghum under either conventional or reduced tillage .

 Many insect pests are attracted to weeds that frequently grow in or around fields.
 Proper management of weeds can help to reduce many insects, including cutworms, armyworms, billbugs, stalk borers (late season weed control) and grasshoppers.
-Controlling johnsongrass in sorghum can help to reduce sorghum midge infestations .
+Controlling johnsongrass (johnson grass) in sorghum can help to reduce sorghum midge infestations .
 However, herbicidal control of johnsongrass can be difficult.
 Herbicide use can also lead to increased insect damage to the crop by removing alternate hosts and driving pests towards the crop .